 It's a changing world and manufacturers often wonder how both their end-users and distributors prefer to communicate.
-Using the ISO 9001 performance evaluation survey is great opportunity to tackle this.
+Using the ISO 9001 performance evaluation survey is a great opportunity to tackle this.
 You'll discover communication preferences among customers (email, phone, online portal, etc.)

 Since the survey allows you to efficiently reach out to thousands of customers at once, it's worth the time to ask your customers if they'd like a follow-up phone call or email for any reason.
 These contacts or leads can be passed to the appropriate sales rep. The follow-up may allow the sales rep to address a complaint, log a new order, or talk to the customer about cross-selling other products.
-Sales rep IDs can seeded directly into the file when the invitations go out so they can easily be passed along on the back-end.
+Sales rep IDs can be seeded directly into the file when the invitations go out so they can easily be passed along on the back-end.